0nix/ggj21/twine/evidence_questioning.md

 ### 4.3 Hassel did not report Leitzka (super leader +x and leader -1 OR super leader -1 and leader +x)

-You report on two statements that, if true, need immediate attention.
-One, that the owner of the state-restricted literature is indeed Ms. Leitzka.
+You report on two statements that, if true, require immediate attention.
+One, that the owner of the state-restricted literature is indeed Miss Leitzka.
 Two, that she had in her possession additional literature, in this case pamphlets, that Albert Hassel himself deemed inappropriate and worthy of reporting to the State authority.
-This raises all kinds of red flags since it is clear that Nadine Leitzka is at the very least, in contact with subversive groups that are the subject of the investigation itself.
+This proves concretely that Nadine Leitzka is, at the very least, in contact with subversive groups deleterious to the state.

 The Sergeant takes the stuffed folder where you have been keeping all your evidence and begins to lay down yellow folio pages and photo stock squares on the metal table.